My Content: Hubs, Answers, and Forums

 Can you name all the states on a blank map of the United States?
 Can you name all of the continents and countries on a blank map of the world?
 Can your students?
 Can mine?
 I rather doubt it.
 Knowing geography is not an...

 Directing a high school production will challenge your multi-tasking skills to the limit.
 After you have cast the actors, it is time to fill the other jobs necessary to make your production a success.
 Here is my list.

 You have chosen a play.
 Dates are set.
 Auditions are done.
 Now you must cast the play.
 As I have stated in the first three articles of this series, this is the most important step in the process of directing a high...

 Choosing a talented, dedicated, enthusiastic group of actors and technicians will make the directing process much less stressful and much more rewarding.
 In order to cast a show, you will need to hold auditions

 Try this delicious, healthy vegatable barley skillet casserole as a side dish or a main meal.

 The process of directing a high school play can be fun, challenging, and rewarding.
 Knowing which steps to take to get from your original idea to the standing ovation will make the process much less stressful and loads...

 Not all live stage plays are spectacular.
 If you want to direct a brilliant production, choose the play wisely.
 Here are some questions and factors to consider.

 A discussion of John Dewey's philosophy of education.
 We need to find a happy medium in this country in order to start to regain progress with our educational system.

-See what I found when I sorted through some old grad school papers.
 Here I reflect on my student teaching experience when I taught Shakespeare's Twelfth Night to an 11th grade honors class.